makeniii/NBA-Elo-Rankings/docs/diary.md

 # 6/12/22

 After about a few hours of looking into .NET and what framework to actually use - like ASP.NET, I decided to put this off until I complete the front end with what will probably be with flask.
 I'll leave the .NET development branch up for later use.

+# 9/12/22

+Created a new branch for the front end of the first iteration.
+Now, will just need to decide whether I use Django or Flask.